mattruma/BasketballPlaybook/Contract.md

 # Team Contract

-As a member of the Bloomfield Christian Defenders, I promise to:
+As a member of the basketball team, I promise to:

 - Always give my best.